bauchdj/file-browser-web-app/notes.md

 - [Convert API](https://www.convertapi.com/)

 ## To do's:
-- Clear all selected button
 - Send each file separately for move, copy, etc

-Class Selected: to handle all files currently selected

 Methods:
   - Find duplicates based on path + filename OR just filename
-  - Length of files.
-All files, and by path

 Structure:
   - paths: